Test in a live environment

 document.Save("stamped.pdf")

 When stamping text and images onto PDF documents, IronPDF offers great flexibility and customization, giving users full control over the process.
 Its API is straightforward and easy to use, especially for users who may be familiar with HTML/CSS.
-Aspose.PDF has less customization and flexibility, keeping a straightforward and focused approach to stamping, at the loss of the same control and intuitive feel that IronPDF offers.
+Aspose.PDF has less customization and flexibility, keeping a straightforward and focused approach to stamping, albeit at the loss of the same control and intuitive feel that IronPDF offers.

 When it comes to creating PDF files, converting various file types to PDF can be essential.
 For this example, we will look specifically at converting a DOCX file type to PDF.